goswinr/Fesh.Rhino/README.md

 ```

 ## Running
-Run your script by presssing `F5` key.<br>
+Run your script by pressing `F5` key.<br>
 Like in Visual Studio you can also just evaluate the selected text by pressing `Alt` + `Enter` keys.<br>
 See the `FSI` menu for more options.

-## Blocking the UI thread ?
+## Blocking the UI thread
-You can choose to run the scripts in Synchronous on the UI thread or Asynchronous on a background thread.<br>
+You can choose to run the scripts in Synchronous mode on the UI thread or asynchronous mode on a background thread.<br>
 Synchronous mode is the default.
 Your UI will be blocked while the script is running.<br>
 But the interaction with Rhino is safer.